sudo-adduser-jordan/jetbrains-hyperskill-projects/README.md

 A repository containing my Hyperskill projects.

-Each project will contain a README with the provided project description.
+Each project contains a README with the provided project description.

 Each stage in a project must pass the provided test files.